-Fire up the imagination on ancient monastic islands such as Devenish on Lough Erne and Valentia in County Kerry, and you'll understand why Ireland's islands are outposts of traditional culture, wildlife and folklore.
-Regardless of how remote they seem, some can be reached by bridge, while others are a ferry ride away.
+Fire up the imagination on ancient monastic islands such as Devenish on Lough Erne and Holy Island on Lough Derg and you'll understand why Ireland's islands are wild outposts of traditional culture, wildlife and folklore.
+Yet regardless of how remote they seem, many are reached by bridge, while others are a ferry ride away.

-GREAT PLACES TO TRY Take the ferry across the Sea of Moyle off the coast of County Antrim and you might spot a dolphin on your way to Rathlin Island.
+GREAT PLACES TO TRY

+Take the ferry across the Sea of Moyle off the coast of County Antrim and you might spot a dolphin on your way to Rathlin Island.
 Once there, enjoy the seals basking on rocks, hear tales of ancient shipwrecks and see one of the most flourishing sea bird populations in Ireland.
 Off the Galway coast, travel to the Aran Islands and you're stepping back in time, with a beautifully stark landscape and seas that glow turquoise on sunny days.
-The largest, Inis Mór, boasts an incredible cliff-top prehistoric fort called Dún Aonghasa, while Inis Oirr is famed for its sandy beaches.
-Day-trippers and bird-watchers should make their way to the Saltee Islands, just 3 miles/5km away from Kilmore Quay in County Wexford.
+The largest, Inis Mór, boasts an incredible cliff-top prehistoric fort called Dún Aonghasa, while Inis Oírr is famed for its sandy beaches.
+Day-trippers and bird-watchers should make their way to the Saltee Islands, just 5km away from Kilmore Quay in County Wexford.
 A haven for sea birds, the islands are among the most ancient in Europe and show evidence of primitive Stone Age man.

-INFO & TIPS Always check sailing times.
+TIPS & INFO Always check sailing times.
 Bring food and water with you to uninhabited islands and note that many will have no facilities.
 Bring sunscreen, walking shoes and weather-appropriate clothing.